safiqul/DRTP-v25/README.md

 You will be writing the sending and receiving transport-level code for implementing a simple reliable data transfer protocol.
 You will use your simple transport protocol - DATA2410 Reliable Transport Protocol (DRTP) that provides reliable data delivery on top of UDP.
 Your protocol will ensure that data is reliably delivered in-order without missing data or duplicates.

 You will write code that will reliably transfer file between two nodes in the network.
-You MUST implement one program: A file transfer application which will run as a server or a client.
+You MUST implement one program: A file transfer application which will run as a server (receiver) or a client (sender).

 > NOTE You must use UDP as the transport protocol and add reliability on top of that.
 You are not supposed to use any other transport protocol which already provides reliability (e.g., TCP).
 You must construct the packets and acknowledgements.
 You must establish the connection and gracefully close when the transfer is finished.